Texas Marijuana Laws

 Sale

-Selling between 50 and 2,000 pounds carries a minimum penalty of five years in prison, a maximum of 99 years, and a top fine of $10,000.
-Sale of more than 2,000 pounds is punishable by at least 10 years in prison, as many as 99 years, and up to $100,000.
+Selling between 50 and 2,000 pounds carries a minimum penalty of 5 years in prison, a maximum of 99 years, and a top fine of $10,000.
+Sale of more than 2,000 pounds is punishable by at least 10 years in prison, as many as 99 years, and up to $100,000 in fines.

 It is likewise a felony to sell any amount of marijuana to a minor.
-There is a mandatory minimum sentence of two years in prison, a maximum of 20 years, and a fine of up to $10,000.
+There is a mandatory minimum sentence of 2 years in prison, a maximum of 20 years, and a fine of up to $10,000.

 Offense | Penalty | Incarceration | Max.
 Fine |